-- B. Additional Participation Criteria and Exceptions for Nurse Practitioners, Certified Nurse Midwives, Physicians Assistants (Non Physician) Credentialing. - 1.
-Process, requirements and Verification Nurse Practitioners: - a.
-The nurse practitioner applicant will submit the appropriate application and supporting documents as required of any other Practitioners with the exception of differing information regarding education/training and board certification. - b.
-The required education/training will be, at a minimum, the completion of an education program leading to licensure as a Registered Nurse, and subsequent additional education leading to licensure as a NP.
+Additional Participation Criteria and Exceptions for Nurse Practitioners, Certified Nurse Midwives, Physicians Assistants (Non-Physician) Credentialing.

+- 1. Process, requirements and Verification Nurse Practitioners: - a.
+The nurse practitioner (NP) applicant will submit the appropriate application and supporting documents as required of any other practitioners with the exception of differing information regarding education/training and board certification. - b.
+The required education/training will be, at a minimum, the completion of an education program leading to licensure as a registered nurse, and subsequent additional education leading to licensure as a NP.
 Verification of this will occur either via verification of the licensure status from the state licensing agency provided that that agency verifies the education or from the certification board if that board provides documentation that it performs primary verification of the professional education and training If the licensing agency or certification board does not verify highest level of education, the education will be primary source verified in accordance with policy. - c.
 The license status must be that of NP as verified via primary source from the appropriate state licensing agency.
 Additionally, this license must be active, unencumbered, unrestricted and not subject to probation, terms or conditions.
 Any applicants whose licensure status does not meet these criteria, or who have in force adverse actions regarding Medicare or Medicaid will be notified of this and the applicant will be administratively denied. - d.
 If the NP has prescriptive authority, which allows the prescription of scheduled drugs, their DEA and/or state certificate of prescriptive authority information will be requested and primary source verified via normal Empire BlueCross BlueShield HealthPlus procedures.
 If there are in force adverse actions against the DEA, the applicant will be notified of this and the applicant will be administratively denied.

 - e.
-All NP applicants will be certified in the area which reflects their scope of practice by any one of the following: - Certification program of the American Nurse Credentialing Center (www.nursecredentialing.org), a subsidiary of the American Nursing Association (http://www.nursingcertification.org/exam_programs.htm); or - ii.
-American Academy of Nurse Practitioners Certification Program (www.aanpcertification.org); or - iii.
-National Certification Corporation (http://www.nccwebsite.org); or - iv.
-Pediatric Nurse Certification Board (PNCB) Certified Pediatric Nurse Practitioner (note: CPN certified pediatric nurse is not a nurse practitioner) (http://www.pncb.org/ptistore/control/exams/ac/progs); OR - v.
-Oncology Nursing Certification Corporation (ONCC) Advanced Oncology Certified Nurse Practitioner (AOCNP®) ONLY (http://oncc.org); - vi.
-American Association of Critical Care Nurses (https://www.aacn.org/certification/verify-certification) ACNPC Adult Care Nurse Practitioner; ACNPC-AG Adult Gerontology Acute Care.
-This certification must be active and primary source verified.
+All NP applicants will be certified in the area which reflects their scope of practice by any one of the following: - i.
+Certification program of the American Nurse Credentialing Center, a subsidiary of the American Nursing Association; - ii.
+American Academy of Nurse Practitioners Certification Program; - iii.
+National Certification Corporation; - iv.
+Pediatric Nurse Certification Board (PNCB) Certified Pediatric Nurse Practitioner (note: CPN certified pediatric nurse is not a nurse practitioner); - v.
+Oncology Nursing Certification Corporation (ONCC) Advanced Oncology Certified Nurse Practitioner (AOCNP®) ONLY; or - vi.
+American Association of Critical Care Nurses Acute Care Nurse Practitioner Certification (ACNPC); ACNPC-AG - Adult Gerontology Acute Care.
 This certification must be active and primary source verified.

 If the state licensing board primary sources verifies this certification as a requirement for licensure, additional verification by Empire BlueCross BlueShield HealthPlus is not required.
 If the applicant is not certified or if his/her certification has expired, the application will be submitted for individual review.